 Our Board members contribute so much to the organization.
-We extend our deep gratitude to former member, Emmett Watson, who served several terms.
 Some former members remain active supporters, with several continuing to serve on our Advisory Council.

-Andrew Marshall.
-Andrew has been a keen admirer, supporter, beneficiary, and collaborator of LFG since 2006.
+Andrew Marshall has been a keen admirer, supporter, beneficiary, and collaborator of Land For Good since 2006.
 He has served as the Educational Programs Director at the Maine Organic Farmers and Gardeners Association (MOFGA) where he specialized in new farmer development initiatives, including MOFGA’s Apprenticeship and Journeyperson Programs.
 He has also taught sustainable agriculture at Unity and Colby Colleges.
 He has a background in agroecology and rural sociology, and has earned degrees from Bowdoin College and the University of California, Santa Cruz.
 Andrew is also a farmer.
 He and his family operate Dorolenna Farm, in Montville, Maine, where they produce certified organic vegetables, tree fruit, and poultry.